-Master and Certified Environmental Lead Inspectors, Environmental Lead Inspector Technicians, Mitigation Inspectors, and Environmental Lead Assessors have different licensing requirements and are authorized to perform different types of lead inspections and assessments.
+Licensed Environmental Lead Inspectors, Environmental Lead Assessors, and Lead Inspectors-in-training have different licensing requirements and are authorized to perform different types of lead inspections and assessments.

-Lead inspection professionals that require testing of environmental samples of lead in paint, dust, soil, and water must utiilize a certified environmental lead laboratory.
+Lead inspection professionals that require testing of environmental samples of lead in paint, dust, soil, and water must use a certified environmental lead laboratory.

-Certified Environmental Lead Inspectors can conduct Comprehensive Environmental Lead Inspections, Clearance Inspections, and Annual Reinspections and can issue Certifications of Lead-Free or Lead-Safe Status after these inspections.
-They can conduct Clearance Inspections and issue Certifications of Acceptable Clearance Status to Lead Hazard Control Firms for compliance with the Renovation, Repair, and Painting Rule.
+Rhode Island Licensed Environmental Lead Inspectors can conduct Comprehensive Environmental Lead Inspections, Clearance Inspections, Lead Hazard Mitigation Inspections, and Annual Reinspections.
+Inspectors can issue Partial, Conditional, or Full Lead-Safe Certificates and Certificates of Lead Conformance for units that meet the inspection requirements.
 They can also conduct Limited Environmental Lead Inspections to look for lead in paint, drinking water, interior dust, or exterior soil.

 Environmental Lead Assessors are certified to conduct lead assessments and cite properties for environmental lead hazards within the jurisdiction of their employers.
 They must have authority to enforce housing, occupational health, child welfare, and/or environmental standards under federal, state, and/or local laws or regulations. more

 Lead inspector-in-training have successfully completed a certified Lead Inspector training course, passed the Lead Inspector Department examination, and obtained a license to conduct a supervised apprenticeship to meet the requirements for a Lead Inspector license.
 They cannot complete any type of inspection and cannot issue certificates.